benlehrburger/Robotics/README.md

 # Polygon Problem

-PA1 asked us to program a robot to follow the path of various shapes.
+This program directs a robot to follow the path of various shapes.
 The first subproblem to solve was building a trapezoid.
 Given a radius and angle, my robot is able to draw a corresponding trapezoid.
 It does so by calculating the coordinates of the trapezoid vertices using right triangle geometry.
 But how does the robot actually reach those coordinates?
 My program routinely checks the robot’s current location and angle of orientation against its desired location and continues to move within a particular margin of error until it reaches a given point at a given angle.
 Then, it selects the next point and executes the same function.

 To draw a ‘D’, however, was slightly more challenging because it invoked a curve.
 Instead of reducing the error between its desired location/angle and its current location/angle, to draw a curve, my program calculates the time it will need to move before reaching the end of an arc.
 It moves at a linear velocity equal to the angular velocity times the radius to achieve this.